 Unless a prior acquisition of the premises took place after 12 October 2013 you can take it that lawyers carrying out conveyancing in Penn to continue to suggest a chancel search and or chancel repair liability policy.

-Over the last few months I have been searching for a ground for flat up to £235,500 and found one round the corner in Penn I like with a park and railway links in the vicinity, the downside is that it's only got 51 remaining years left on the lease.
-I can't really find anything else in Penn suitable, so just wondered if I would be making a mistake buying a lease with such few years left?
+Over the last few months I have been searching for a ground for flat up to £195,000 and found one near me in Penn I like with amenity areas and station nearby, the downside is that it only has 51 remaining years left on the lease.
+There is not much else in Penn in this price bracket, so just wondered if I would be making a grave error buying a lease with such few years left?

-If you require a home loan the remaining unexpired lease term will be a potential deal breaker.
-Discount the price by the amount the lease extension will cost if not already taken into account.
-If the existing owner has owned the property for a minimum of twenty four months you can ask them to start the process of the extension and pass it to you.
-An additional ninety years can be extended on to the existing lease term and have £0 ground rent by law.
-You should consult your conveyancing solicitor concerning this.
+If you need a home loan the shortness of the lease will be a potential deal breaker.
+Discount the price by the anticipated lease extension will cost if it has not already been discounted.
+If the current proprietor has owned the property for a minimum of twenty four months you can ask them to start the process of the extension and pass it to you.
+An additional ninety years can be extended on to the current lease with a zero ground rent applied.
+You should consult your conveyancing solicitor regarding this matter.